Skip to main content

 Many men will look to the box office for Halloween costume ideas, picking up big-screen superhero costumes such as Captain America and the Green Lantern, says Tomkiewicz.

 Captain America and Thor have also been popular among the men coming into Chicago Costume's stores, says general manager Courtland Hickey.
-Prices for a Captain America get-up at Chicago Costume range from $21.25 for a kit with a mask, gloves and a stick-on T-shirt emblem to $99.99 for a prestige version with more accessories.
+Prices for a Captain America get-up at Chicago Costume range from $21.25 for a kit with a mask, gloves, and a stick-on T-shirt emblem to $99.99 for a prestige version with more accessories.

 "Guys are easy," Hickey says.